NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

 .. warning::
   Whilst it is possible to specify ``data_input: {from_: fitinputcontext}`` directly in the runcard, it is highly recommended **not** to do this where possible.
-Specifying ``data_input`` explicitly at the level of the runcard will overwrite any subsequent grouping which is done on the data and instead each ``metadata_group`` will contain all of the datasets, which will cause the resulting reports/actions to contain incorrect results as well as taking a lot of time and resources to produce.
-The only exception to this rule is when using the ``matched_datasets_from_dataspecs`` production rule, however the user should take **extreme** care to not pollute any namespace which will be used to compute actions which rely on dataset grouping with ``data_input: {from_: fitinputcontext}``.
+Taking a key `from_` a production rule causes that key to be overwritten in inner namespaces.
+The grouping function, essentially returns a namespace list with each item in the list specifying a different namespace where ``data_input`` is defined as the datasets within that group.
+If the user specifies ``data_input: {from_: fitinputcontext}`` in the runcard, the inner ``data_input`` for each group will be overwritten and instead each group will contain all of the datasets from the fit - which is incorrect.
+  It's rare that a user should need a runcard to be agnostic to whether the fit used the old or new data specification - instead take either ``dataset_inputs`` or ``experiments`` directly ``from_: fit`` depending on whether the fit uses new or old data specification respectively.

 Currently ``pseudodata`` and ``chi2grids`` modules have not been updated to use ``dataset_inputs`` and so require ``experiments`` to be specified in the